cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
   - commitment_list = [(i, hiding_nonce_commitment_i, binding_nonce_commitment_i), ...],
-    a list of commitments issued by each participant, where each element in the list indicates the participant identifier i and their two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
-This list MUST be sorted in ascending order by participant identifier.
+    a list of commitments issued by each participant, where each element in the list indicates a NonZeroScalar identifier i and two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
+This list MUST be sorted in ascending order by identifier.

   Outputs: A byte string containing the serialized representation of commitment_list